Abutilon incanum

 Natural Range & Environment

-Abutilon incanum is native to the Sonoran Desert (Arizona, Baja and Sinaloa in Mexico), Colorado, New Mexico, Oklahoma, Texas (Edwards Plateau to West Texas), Arkansas [Lady Bird Johnson Wildflower Center], and Hawai‘i.
+Abutilon incanum is native to the Sonoran Desert (Arizona, Baja, and Sinaloa in Mexico), Colorado, New Mexico, Oklahoma, Texas (Edwards Plateau to West Texas), Arkansas [Lady Bird Johnson Wildflower Center], and Hawai‘i.

 ʻIlima pua kea has small hibiscus-like flowers; note fingers for size comparison.
 Its ripe fruit is a dry capsule, typically with five chambers, each holding a few seeds.
 A wild mature plant.
 (Fruit and mature plant photographs courtesy of Forest & Kim Starr CC BY 2.0.)